 While sound therapy might seem like a wellness fad, it’s actually been around for centuries.
 Ancient Greek literature supports that music was used to treat mental disorders.
-Even Cleopatra may have turned to sound therapy.

 “For as long as people have used their voices and musical instruments for prayer and chanting, people have used sound to heal,” says Valerie Oula, Director of Vibrational Energy Healing at THE WELL and author of A Little Bit of Reiki.
 “The ancient Egyptians used musical incantations for healing and were tapped into the power of sound — the temples and pyramids were built as resonant structures to amplify sound.”

 Oula goes on to say: “Sound therapy is energy work — everything is energy and everything is vibrating at different frequencies.
 When there are blocks or stagnation in the body and mind, there is dissonance and a lack of coherence.
 Sound therapy helps to attune our bodies and our space to a more optimal frequency.”

 Spiritual advisor Danielle Kitzes explains that sound therapy is its own healing modality but can be used alongside other energy healing modalities like reiki.

 “Various sounds and musical vibrations and frequencies are played to facilitate mind, body and spiritual healing, such as the reduction of stress, promoting relaxation and balancing our body’s energy centers, also known as chakras,” she says.